devcontainers/ci/azdo-task/README.md

 devcontainer-build-run is an Azure DevOps task aimed at making it easier to re-use a [Visual Studio Code dev container](https://code.visualstudio.com/) in an Azure DevOps pipeline.

-**Status: this is a pet project that I've been experimenting with.
-It is not supported and you should expect bugs :-)**

 The [`devcontainer-build-run` task](https://marketplace.visualstudio.com/items?itemName=devcontainers.devcontainer-build-run) uses Docker BuildKit to perform the Docker builds as this has support for storing layer cache metadata with the image.
 A version of Docker that supports BuiltKit is installed on the default hosted agents - if using a custom agent ensure that you make BuildKit available.

 To enable pushing the dev container image to a container registry you need to ensure that your pipeline is signed in to that registry.